 - Collaborate at the interfaces with research from our top-ten School of Medicine and Pratt School of Engineering departments

 - Enjoy an outstanding quality of live in a diverse, green and culturally booming environment, enriched by two additional research universities nearby

 - Hone “soft skills” of scientific communication in an environment that encourages purposeful development of this essential talent

-Our graduates go on to careers in academia, industry and government.
+- Go on to successful careers in academia, industry or government.